Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 There are a number of apps that provide you with improved control over your call logs and text message history.

-Any messaging app that does not use your T-Mobile number will not provide message details when viewed through T-platform.
+No messaging app will disclose messaging details through the T-platform if not used with your primary T-mobile number.
 Mobile’s Instead, it will merely emphasize how much data is being used.

 Here are a few apps that can help hide text messages on a phone bill from T-Mobile and most probably all other network providers and carriers:

-Burner enables you to set up a second line that may be used for calling, texting, or sending photo messages.
+With Burner, functions like texting, calling, and multimedia messages become accessible through a second line.
 It does this by taking over your phone line and producing several numbers that you are free to give out to whomever.
-Because Burner replaces your existing smartphone, you won’t need to worry about lugging around a second device.
+By practically replacing your smartphone, Burner eliminates the need for carrying around another device.

 Pinger is an app that simulates a phone number and can be used in its place.
 From a single spot, you are able to make calls, send SMS messages, customize your ringtone, and perform many other functions.
 Because everything takes place within the app, there is no possibility that your messages will show up on your monthly account.